mizzioisf/openhospital-client/README.md

 Description of changes:
 - Complete overhaul of the code, reworked the entire script
-- Everything is now function based
+- Everything is now based on functions and parametric variables
-- Menu based, interactive options for many operations: see **./oh.sh -h** (or below for short description)
+- Menu based, interactive options for many operations: see **./oh.sh -h** (or see below for short description)
 - **Unified script** for:
     Portable 64bit (default) and 32bit (with automatic architecture detection) Open Hospital client (no more separated startup.sh is needed ;-) (**it is now possible to package every linux distro, client/portable/32 or 64 bit with a single package**)